Joy-it-code/ecommerce-platform/README.md

 + To improve this workflow for performance, I leverage caching for dependencies, Docker layers and test results.
 Caching reduces redundant work and improves execution times, especially in Continous Integration (CI) pipelines.

-Also, using GitHub Secrets to securely store sensitive information like API keys and database credentials, preventing exposure in the codebase.
+I used GitHub Secrets to securely store sensitive information like API keys and database credentials, preventing exposure in the codebase.

 Here is the enhanced workflow: